 To qualify for admission, candidates must provide proof they work at least part time at a healthcare organization, or that such an organization supports them through their education.
 This requirement ensures that learners have access to on-the-job learning, which helps in the capstone course.
 Candidates should also hold a bachelor’s degree from an accredited university with a GPA of at least 2.5 or a master’s degree with a 3.0 GPA.
 In some cases, the university may require applicants to send an admission essay.

 Bellevue University is regionally accredited by the Higher Learning Commission (HLC).

 14. California State University – East Bay

-Cal State East Bay maintains campuses in Hayward, Concord, and Oakland, California.
+Cal State East Bay maintains campuses in Hayward, Concord, and Oakland, California [PDF].
 The university has proudly served as part of the California State University system for more than 60 years and boasts a network of more than 130,000 alumni.
 Some of the most prominent graduates work as top executives for healthcare and wellness organizations.